-An appeal may be conducted by way of a "file review" based on written submissions, an oral hearing, including a teleconference or video conference, or a combination of both written submissions and an oral hearing.
-In most cases, a file review will be conducted.
+An appeal may be conducted one of three ways:

+- a "file review" based on written submissions, - an oral hearing, including a teleconference or video conference, or - a combination of both written submissions and an oral hearing.

+In most cases, a file review based on written submissions will be conducted.

-Combining Appeals
+Combining appeals

-If the Board is dealing with appeals that involve the same or similar questions of fact, law or policy, section 14 of the Act enables the Board to combine proceedings, conduct proceedings at the same time, conduct those proceedings one after the other, or stay one or more of the proceedings until it makes a decision on one of them.
+If the Board is dealing with appeals that involve the same or similar questions of fact, law, or policy, section 14 of the Act enables the Board to combine proceedings, conduct proceedings at the same time, conduct those proceedings one after the other, or stay one or more of the proceedings until it makes a decision on one of them.

-The Board will notify all parties if it decides to combine appeals and provide parties with an opportunity to make submissions to the Board if they do not agree with the combining of appeals.
+The Board will notify all parties if it decides to combine appeals.
+It will provide all parties with an opportunity to make submissions to the Board if they do not agree with the combining of appeals.

-Nature of Hearings
+Nature of hearings

-Appeal "hearings" may be in the form of a "file review" (i.e. the Board reviews written material provided by the appellant and Registrar and makes a decision).
-Or, the Board may hold an oral hearing.
-These may be either in person or by teleconference, videoconference or some other form of electronic hearing.
-Inperson hearings will be open to the public.
+Appeal "hearings" may be in the form of a "file review" (i.e., the Board reviews written material provided by the appellant and Registrar and makes a decision).
+Alternatively, the Board may hold an oral hearing.
+These may be either in person or by teleconference, videoconference, or some other form of electronic hearing.
+In-person hearings will be open to the public.
 File review hearings or teleconference or video hearings may not be open to the public if it is not practical to do so.
 Decisions on appeals are public.

-Role of Precedent (previous decisions of the Board)
+Role of precedent (previous decisions of the Board)